 Due to the app being proprietary and sometimes partially in another language.
-Removing it can be difficult so if your unhappy with it follow this guide to remove it and switch back to SuperSU whilst retaining root access.
+Removing it can be difficult so if you’re unhappy with it follow this guide to remove it and switch back to SuperSU whilst retaining root access.

 And that’s it you can now pat yourself on the back and enjoy some advanced apps to improve your Android experience.

-Method 5 (Framaroot): This next method has being around for a while and mostly works on older Android devices including many Sony Xperia devices and also other brands too.
+Method 5 (Framaroot): This next method has been around for a while and mostly works on older Android devices including many Sony Xperia devices and also other brands too.
 Framaroot uses known kernel vulnerabilities to acquire superuser access on your phone.

 Method 6 (Root Genius): Another great Chinese rooting tool, Root Genius works similarly to Kingroot and supports 10,000 + Android smartphones and tablets.

 This program works in a similar fashion to Kingroot but only has a PC version for Windows, to get started head to the link provided and install their software on your PC.
 From here enable USB debugging on your phone using the steps outlined at the start of the article then just connect it to your computer.

 Of course, make sure all your drivers are installed and working, if you have a less common Chinese phone then you can try using these drivers.